adrianjaeggi/Coalitions-by-sex-mammals/README.md

 'Sex differences in cooperative coalitions: A mammalian perspective' by Jennifer Smith, Adrian Jaeggi, Rose Holmes, and Joan Silk, published in the Philosophical Transactions of the Royal Society B.

-Note that two versions of the analyses were done, one using a consensus phylogeny - code: 1_Main_models.R - and one using a sample of 100 phylogenies - code: 2_Main_models_looped.R
+Note that two versions of the analyses were done, one using a consensus phylogeny - code: 1_Main_models.R - and one using a sample of 100 phylogenies - code: 2_Main_models_looped.R.
 The former was used for the initial submission of the paper due to time constraints, the latter for the final published version.
+The results did not differ.
 If you'd like access to the saved posterior samples - which were too large to push - please contact me (Adrian Jaeggi, adrian.jaeggi@iem.uzh.ch) directly.

 List of files and explanation: